coreui/coreui/site/content/docs/4.0/getting-started/browsers-devices.md

 ## Browser zooming

-Page zooming inevitably presents rendering artifacts in some components, both in Bootstrap and the rest of the web.
+Page zooming inevitably presents rendering artifacts in some components, both in CoreUI for Bootstrap and the rest of the web.
 Depending on the issue, we may be able to fix it (search first and then open an issue if need be).
 However, we tend to ignore these as they often have no direct solution other than hacky workarounds.

 ## Validators

-In order to provide the best possible experience to old and buggy browsers, Bootstrap uses [CSS browser hacks](http://browserhacks.com/) in several places to target special CSS to certain browser versions in order to work around bugs in the browsers themselves.
+In order to provide the best possible experience to old and buggy browsers, CoreUI for Bootstrap uses [CSS browser hacks](http://browserhacks.com/) in several places to target special CSS to certain browser versions in order to work around bugs in the browsers themselves.
 These hacks understandably cause CSS validators to complain that they are invalid.
 In a couple places, we also use bleeding-edge CSS features that aren't yet fully standardized, but these are used purely for progressive enhancement.

 These validation warnings don't matter in practice since the non-hacky portion of our CSS does fully validate and the hacky portions don't interfere with the proper functioning of the non-hacky portion, hence why we deliberately ignore these particular warnings.